-Whether we think about it or not, or even realise, we’re selective about a lot of things.
-We’re selective about what we eat, how we spend our time, how we spend our money, but we’re more selective about our deeds.
+Whether we think about it, or even realise it, we are selective about a lot of things.
+We’re selective about what we eat, how we spend our time, how we spend our money.
+We’re even selective about our deeds.

-The reason you’re here is to help others, so that when you’re no longer here, you’ve made a difference.
-Good deeds shows the universe and tells others we have empathy and compassion and that we have and live with integrity, that we want to be a good person.
+We should be here to help others so that when we’re no longer around, we’ve made a difference.
+Good deeds show we have empathy and compassion: that we have integrity and that we want to be good people.

-A good deed impacts our perceptions positively, which gives us a positive outlook on life.
-Helping those who are less fortunate also makes us realise just how lucky we are, allowing us to stop focusing on ourselves.
+A good deed has a positive impact on our perceptions, which gives us a more positive outlook on life.
+Helping those who are less fortunate makes us realise how lucky we are and stops us from focusing on ourselves.

 Good deeds promote positive emotions and help us reduce stress.
 Reducing stress boosts immunity, protecting us from disease.